 How are the museums adhering to physical-distancing requirements?

-We are monitoring the number of visitors to the museums using a reservation system.
-We are using signage and floor decals to guide navigation in small spaces and maintain physical distancing of six feet.
-Seating inside the museums has been reduced.
+We are managing the number of visitors to the museums using a reservation system.
+A limited number of people are permitted in the elevator at one time and seating inside the museums have been reduced.

 What else are the museums doing to keep visitors safe?